lvgl/lvgl/docs/overview/object.md

 Therefore the parts are described in more detail in the [Style overview](/overview/style) section.

 ## States
-The object can be in a combinations of the following states:
+The object can be in a combination of the following states:
 - `LV_STATE_DEFAULT` Normal, released state
 - `LV_STATE_CHECKED` Toggled or checked state
 - `LV_STATE_FOCUSED` Focused via keypad or encoder or clicked via touchpad/mouse